underpostnet/engine/CLI-HELP.md

   --changelog-no-hash                Excludes commit hashes from the generated
                                      changelog entries (used with
                                      --changelog-build).
+  --unpush                           With --log, automatically sets range to
+                                     unpushed commits ahead of remote.
   -b                                 Shows the current Git branch name.
+  -p [branch]                        Shows the reflog for the specified branch.
+  --bc <commit-hash>                 Shows branches that contain the specified
+                                     commit.
+  --is-remote-repo <url-repo>        Checks whether a remote Git repository URL
+                                     is reachable.
+Prints true or false.
   -h, --help                         display help for command

 ```